coq-community/manifesto/templates/examples/aac-tactics/README.md

 ## Documentation

-After installation, definitions and tactics can be found under the `AAC_tactics` namespace.

 The following example shows an application of the tactics for reasoning over Z binary numbers:
 ```coq
 Require Import AAC_tactics.AAC.